-Transparency is a key factor in today’s policing profession.
-Opening to community members and stakeholders regarding the benefits of NIBRS can positively influence how an agency’s crime statistics are received.
-NCS-X’s Talking About NIBRS: Messaging About Crime Data to Stakeholders tackles this issue by providing best practices on how to properly communicate an agency’s transition to reporting NIBRS crime data.
+Transparency is essential in today’s policing environment.
+Engaging community members and stakeholders regarding the benefits of the National Incident-Based Reporting System (NIBRS) can promote understanding and acceptance of this new method of reporting an agency’s crime statistics.
+NCS-X’s Talking About NIBRS: Messaging About Crime Data to Stakeholders provides best practices on how to effectively communicate an agency’s transition to reporting NIBRS crime data.

-While the document identifies tips for NIBRS messaging, such as educating personnel and staff on the benefits of NIBRS and anticipating potential questions from data users, it also lays out important messages that answer how incident-based reporting (IBR) is different from SRS.
-These will help stakeholders to better understand why the switch to NIBRS data is a positive change.
-The document explains how crime data provides meaningful insight for addressing public safety issues and builds positive relationships and trust with the community, as well as several fast facts about NIBRS.
+While the document identifies tips for NIBRS messaging, such as educating personnel and staff on the benefits of NIBRS and anticipating potential questions from data users, it also lays out important messages that answer how incident-based reporting is different from the UCR Program’s traditional Summary Reporting System.
+These messages will help stakeholders to better understand the many benefits of the switch to NIBRS.
+The document explains how NIBRS crime data provides meaningful insight for addressing public safety issues and can help to build positive relationships and trust with the community.

-Curious on how to begin the communication process?
-Talking About NIBRS provides a list of potential ways for an agency to reach out and engage with the public while also discussing how to best utilize these options.
-Among this list are social media, press releases, city council meetings, or annual reports.
+Curious about how to begin the communication process?
+Talking About NIBRS provides recommendations for the best ways for an agency to reach out and engage with the public using social media, press releases, city council meetings, and annual reports.

 In the aforementioned technical assistance document, issuing a press release to announce an agency’s transition is identified as an important communication tool to help inform stakeholders of NIBRS crime data.